 The site also houses its own charming winery.
 Country Vines Winery has a friendly, rustic-look tasting room that stocks dozens of well-priced wines made from the farm’s own grapes.
 It’s a great place to pick-up a few bottles—plus a gift or three for Christmas (yes, it’s just around the corner).
 Check out their popular Shameless Rosé and mouthwatering Beso Dulce Whitey.

 WHAT SHOULD I WEAR?

 This is a working farm and it’s also October.
 Boots are highly recommended for muddy conditions, while raingear and warm layers are essential for Metro Vancouver’s fall weather.
 Keep yourself warm and dry and you’ll enjoy your visit much more!

 Yes.
-Masks are mandatory for check-in but optional in the fields.
 Dogs are not permitted in the wagon experience but are welcome on-leash, with the walk-out ticket only.
 They must be on a leash at all times and owners are asked to please bring dog waste bags.
 There is no smoking or vaping in the pumpkin patch.

 Weekday Pumpkin Patch admission costs $12 per person, rising to $15 on weekends and holidays at the door and online.
 Admission will be rising to $15 on weekdays and $18 on weekends after October 14th.
 Visit the Richmond Country Farms website for updates.